apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 risk of having multiple singleton/sharded instances running at the same time and it may take a different amount of time to act on the decision (dissemination of the down/removal).
 The duration is by default the same as the `stable-after` property (see @ref:[Stable after](#stable-after) above).
-It is recommended to leave this value as is, but it can also be separately overriden with the `akka.cluster.down-removal-margin` property.
+It is recommended to leave this value as is, but it can also be separately overriden with the `pekko.cluster.down-removal-margin` property.

-Another concern for setting this `stable-after`/`akka.cluster.down-removal-margin` is dealing with JVM pauses e.g. garbage collection.
+Another concern for setting this `stable-after`/`pekko.cluster.down-removal-margin` is dealing with JVM pauses e.g. garbage collection.
 When a node is unresponsive it is not known if it is due to a pause, overload, a crash or a network partition.
 If it is pause that lasts longer than `stable-after` * 2 it gives time for SBR to down the node and for singletons and shards to be started on other nodes.
 When the node un-pauses there will be a short time before